Rock Hall’s seats in Boyer College get a Makeover

 More than 2,200 students are registered with Temple University's Disability Resources and Services (DRS) department, and the university is committed to ensuring these students have full access to the university experience.
 Two funds matched by the Charlotte W. Newcombe Foundation (the Newcombe Foundation) support students who have a disability that significantly impacts mobility, and who face substantial financial barriers in pursuing their education.
 This scholarship assists students with tuition dollars, academic expenses, and disability-related expenses.
 It can mean the difference between attending Temple full-time, part-time, or not at all.
 The first fund was founded in 2008 by Theresa and Orin Hollander in memory of their son Matthew Hollander.
 The second fund was founded in 2010 in memory of Joshua Winheld.

-Through individual scholarship support, the Maguire College Scholars Program helps make a high-quality education possible for students in need and in good academic standing.
-The goal of the program is to support and enrich the leaders of tomorrow by providing an opportunity for an excellent education.
-Thanks to a pledge from the Maguire Foundation to include Temple as one of the Maguire College Scholars’ higher education partners, 18 students were able to receive scholarship support for the 2015-2016 academic school year.
-A new cohort of students will be added in the fall of 2016.
+Through individual scholarship support, the Maguire Scholars Program helps make a high-quality education possible for students in need and in good academic standing.
+The goal of the Maguire Foundation’s scholarship program is to offer a continuum of support from grade school through high school to college.
+There are currently more than 300 Maguire Scholars enrolled in 28 colleges and universities.
+Thanks to a $400,000 grant from the Maguire Foundation to include Temple as one of the Maguire College Scholars’ higher education partners, 11 students were able to receive scholarship support for the 2016-2017 academic school year.

 $300,000 grant from the Pew Center for Arts & Heritage and $180,000 grant from the Barra Foundation for the development and implementation of the new Symphony for a Broken Orchestra initiative